zhengxuca/LRUCache/README.md

 # LRU Cache

-An implementation of last recently used cache
+An implementation of least recently used cache